 For our June FF, our theme was “Googled It?
 There’s more to it!”

-We can also tell you that the September FF will be called: ” ? “
+We can also tell you that the December FF (scheduled for December 15th) will be focusing on photo editing with Jacque Morgan.

 These programs are basically for members as it’s one of the benefits of membership.
 But if you have a friend or family member that isn’t a member, bring they and have them get signed up as a member before the program.
 The $24 they spend on attending just one of our Focus and Fun Friday’s. will be money well spent.
 And along with just one program, they would also have access to future Fifth Friday programs, and all our other member benefits that make our membership dues come out to just about 6 ½ cents a day for all that we offer.